ADV TRIBE Explorer Series

 - Lunch stop at Hotel Nomad Resto And Bar, Padali.
 Riders pay directly.

-- Night halt at Umbartha Resort, Ghatghar.
+- Night halt at Shantivan Resort, Naneghat.
 Sets up the Naneghat side of the route for Day 3.

 - Malshej Ghat in the monsoon.
 Waterfalls on both sides of the road, dramatic cloud cover, and the scent of the valley.